 The MBA is the traditional and most famous degree for a postgraduate education in general management.
 Hence, it is well-known, particularly among international firms, and the specific reputation of an MBA depends primarily on the reputation of the business school you attended.
 The MiM on the other hand, is a relatively young program whose popularity is on the rise among recent graduates.

 However, a MiM could be the precursor of an MBA and often times, and will increase a candidates chances of being admitted to a stellar MBA programme after having graduated from a MiM.
-Learn about the top MBA programs in the world with Admissify-The Best Educational Consultants in Delhi.

 6. Career Perspectives: